 - The Neil Hamilton Fairley Medal

-- Attendance as a guest of the RACP at the RACP College Ceremony to be formally presented with the Medal
+- Attendance as a guest at the RACP College Ceremony to be formally presented with the Medal

-- Return economy airfares, accommodation and full Congress registration (including Gala dinner) to attend the RACP Congress
+- Full Congress registration (including Gala dinner) to attend the RACP Congress

 How do I nominate someone?